Deciding to take part

-You may have many questions when deciding whether or not to join a study, particularly if it is a clinical trial.
-As well as talking to your doctor and clinical trials (or research) nurse, it’s recommended that you talk to your family or carer.
-This is because your involvement may also impact them.
+You may have many questions when deciding whether to join a clinical trial.
+As well as talking to your doctor and clinical trials nurse, it is recommended that you talk to your family or carer.
+This is because your involvement may also affect them.
 Ultimately, though, it’s your decision to participate in research or not.

 You shouldn’t feel pressured to take part in research, and you should not be rushed into making any decisions that may affect your health or treatment.
 Ask your doctor or nurse how much time you have to think about whether or not to join a study.
 You should usually be given a few days to consider the participant information.
-If you would like to take some time to consider your participation, ask if this is likely to affect your treatment outcomes.
+If you would like to take more time to think about your participation, ask if this is likely to affect your treatment outcomes.
 If you decide not to join a study, you will still receive the standard treatment for your disease.

 Weighing up the benefits and risks